Filipanderssondev/Rocky_Linux_OS_Base_for_VMs/README.md

 ## Introduction
 **Welcome!** <br>
-This project is about how to configure a Rocky Linux golden image to serve as a minimal operating system base for virtual machines.
-This project is the second <a href="https://github.com/rafaelurrutiasilva/Proxmox_on_Nuc/blob/main/Extra/Mermaid/Projects.md">in a series of projects</a>, with the goal of setting up a complete virtualized, automated, and monitored IT-Enviroment as a part of our internship at [The Swedish Meteorological and Hydrological Institute (SMHI)](https://www.smhi.se/en/about-smhi).
+This project is about preparing a Rocky Linux golden image to serve as a minimal operating system base-template for virtual machines.
+This project is the second <a href="https://github.com/rafaelurrutiasilva/Proxmox_on_Nuc/blob/main/Extra/Mermaid/Projects.md">in a series of projects</a>, with the goal of setting up a complete virtualized, automated, and monitored IT-enviroment as a part of our internship at [The Swedish Meteorological and Hydrological Institute (SMHI)](https://www.smhi.se/en/about-smhi).
 Previously, <a href=https://github.com/rafaelurrutiasilva/Proxmox_on_Nuc>Proxmox was installed and configured</a> on a server.
 Here, we will prepare a Rocky Linux golden image for cloning.
-A <a href=https://www.redhat.com/en/topics/linux/what-is-a-golden-image>golden image</a> serves as a baseline template for replication, reducing repetitive setup and ensuring consistency.
+A <a href=https://www.redhat.com/en/topics/linux/what-is-a-golden-image>golden image</a> serves as a baseline template for replication, reducing repetitive setup across systems and ensuring consistency.
 When ready, a template will be created from the Rocky Linux image, and then cloned. <br>

 _[Other projects in our virtual IT-enviroment](#other-projects-in-our-virtual-it-enviroment)_